sijanthapa171/.dotfiles/README.md

 A comprehensive collection of dotfiles and setup scripts for Windows and Linux environments.
 This repository contains configuration files, installation scripts, and customizations for a complete development environment setup.

+> [!IMPORTANT]
-> Don't blindly use my setup.
+> ⚠️ Don't blindly use my setup.
 Use at your own risk!!!

 ## 🚀 Quick Start